 This 1964 photograph shows Sylvia N. Thompson (left) with her daughter Addie Jean Haynes and Addie's ten-year-old son Bryan Haynes (later Dr. Haynes, DDS) holding up a poster-sized copy of the Fourteenth Amendment at the Portland office of the National Association for the Advancement of Colored People (NAACP).
-The Fourteenth Amendment ...
+The Fourteenth Amendment, which Congress ...

 Beatrice Morrow Cannady

 Beatrice Morrow Cannady (1890-1974), shown here in a 1929 photograph, was one of Oregon’s pioneer African American civil rights advocates.
 Born in Litig, Texas, on January 9, 1890, she moved to Portland in 1910, where she met her first husband, Edward Daniel Cannady, a waiter at the Portland Hotel and the editor and co-founder of the Advocate, Portland’s only African American newspaper at the time.

 Beatrice Cannady soon became an active member of the city’s small African American community.
 In 1914, she helped found the Portland chapter of the National Association for the Advancement of Colored People (NAACP) and quickly became one of the state’s most outspoken African American civil rights activists.

 Cannady regularly challenged racial discrimination in public talks and in the pages of the Advocate.
 She became assistant editor of the paper in 1912, taking over as chief editor and owner in 1929.
 She wrote scathing editorials about the routine discrimination practiced in Portland and elsewhere in Oregon during the 1910s, 1920s, and 1930s, noting that “not even the pulpit has been as effective for the advancement of our Group, and for justice as the press.”